-The Provincial Health Services Authority (PHSA) is one of six health authorities – the other five health authorities serve geographic regions of BC.
+The Provincial Health Services Authority (PHSA) is one of seven health authorities – the other six health authorities serve geographic regions of BC.
 PHSA’s primary role is to ensure that BC residents have access to a coordinated network of high-quality specialized health care services.

 PHSA operates provincial agencies including BC Children’s Hospital, BC Transplant, and BC Cancer Agency.
 It is also responsible for specialized provincial health services like chest surgery and trauma services, which are delivered in a number of locations in the regional health authorities as well specialized programs that operate across several PHSA agencies.

 PHSA Aboriginal Health

 PHSA – Aboriginal Health supports each of the PHSA agencies, programs and services in a collective approach to Indigenous health.